-Final examination schedules for fall and spring semesters ae published in the back of the courseoffering section for each college.
-Final examinations for winter and summer classes are held on the last class meeting date at the regularly scheduled time.
+Final examination schedules for fall and spring semesters are published under Schedule of Classes through the college website.
+Final examinations for winter and summer classes are held on the last class meeting date at the reg ularly scheduled time.

 Grading System - Grades